TamaraJoniec/tech-and-beyond/public/content/blog/html-forms-best-practices.md

 <input type="email" name="email" id="email" />
 ```

 Labels are not optional.
-Don’t skip them.
+Don't skip them.
 Seriously.
 Labels make forms more accessible, and they help users understand what they need to fill out.
 Wrapping input in a `<label>` or using the `for` attribute will save you headaches later.

 ### Use ARIA Attributes When Needed